Labelled well-quasi-order for permutation classes: Grid Classes

 \begin{theorem} For a $\zpm$ matrix $M$, we have

 if and only if the cell graph of $M$ is a forest. \end{theorem}

 The fact that $\Grid(M)=\Geom(M)$ whenever the cell graph of $M$ is a forest is explicitly proved in \cite[Theorem~3.2]{albert:geometric-grid-:}, and the proof given there essentially consists of ``straightening out'' the plot of an arbitrary permutation in $\Grid(M)$, although one could alternatively adapt the proof of Vatter and Waton~\cite[Proposition~3.3]{vatter:on-partial-well:} to give an order-theoretical proof.
-For the other direction of Theorem~\ref{thm-forests-are-geoms}, one could generalise our argument above that $3142\notin\X$, but it is perhaps easiest to notice the discrepancies in their wqo properties, since Theorem~\ref{thm-mono-grid-wqo} shows that $\Grid(M)$ is not wqo when the cell graph of $M$ contains a cycle, while geometric grid classes are always wqo:
+For the other direction of Theorem~\ref{thm-forests-are-geoms}, it is easiest to notice the discrepancies in their wqo properties, since Theorem~\ref{thm-mono-grid-wqo} shows that $\Grid(M)$ is not wqo when the cell graph of $M$ contains a cycle, while geometric grid classes are always wqo:

 \begin{theorem}[Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~{\cite[Theorem~6.1]{albert:geometric-grid-:}}] For every $\zpm$ matrix $M$, the geometric grid class $\Geom(M)$ is wqo. \end{theorem}